wireservice/agate-charts/docs/index.rst

 * A clean, readable API.
 * Automatically infers good defaults from your data.
 * Far simpler than using matplotlib directly.
-* Chart, code, chart, code.
+* Code, chart, code, chart.
 No context switching.

 Table of contents
 =================